jpodwys/superagent-cache/README.md

 #### .expiration(seconds)

-Use this function when you need to override all of your caches' defaultExpiration properties for a particular cache entry.
+Use this function when you need to override all of your caches' `defaultExpiration` properties (set via cache-service) for a particular cache entry.

 ###### Arguments